University of Wollongong

 University Entrance Program (UEP)

-There are three Streams in the UEP program, allowing students to study subjects relevant to their chosen degree: Stream 1 in Business and Humanities; Stream 2 in Sciences and Information Technology, and Stream 3 in Engineering.
+There are three streams in the UEP program, allowing students to study subjects relevant to their chosen degree: Stream 1 in Business and Humanities; Stream 2 in Sciences and Information Technology, and Stream 3 in Engineering.

 For further information, visit UOW College or call 1300 367 869.

-Special Tertiary Admissions Test (STAT)
+Skills for Tertiary Admissions Test (STAT)

 If you will be at least 21 years of age on 1 March in the year you commence your study at UOW, and do not otherwise qualify for entry to the University, you may apply for admission on the basis of STAT Multiple Choice.
 STAT cannot be used for admission to Engineering, Law, Mathematics, Physics, or Psychology (Honours) degrees.